TheF1rstPancake/DestinyProject/README.md

 This repo contains a lot of different code files all meant to do different things.
 This was more an expiriment on how to get data out of the REST API.

+This project originally started as a side project that I did in my free time, and then a final project for a class, and has gone back to something I am just going for fun.
+The code is kind of a mess, but I really wanted to get what I've done out there just so that there is an example of how to use the Destiny REST API with Python.

 ### Base

 The destinyPlatform.py file contains the basic functions necessary to pull data out of the API